-- B. To recognise the impact of diet, exercise, drugs and litestyle on the way their bodies function C. To identify and name the main parts of the human circulatory systems, and explain the functions of the heart, blood vessels and blood - D. To describe the ways in which nutrients and water are transported within animals, including humans - B. To use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye - C. To know that we see things because light travels from light sources to our eyes or from light sources to objects and then our eyes see them - D. To use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them
+- A. To understand that light appears to travel in straight lines - B. To use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye - C. To know that we see things because light travels from light sources to our eyes or from light sources to objects and then our eyes see them - D. To use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them